-Since reopening for flight operations on Wednesday 1st July 2020, Ryanair will operate services to ten destinations.
-See the list of services on www.ryanair.com
+Since reopening for flight operations on Wednesday 1st July 2020, Ryanair will operate services to a number of destinations, see list here: www.ryanair.com

 At Ireland West Airport your wellbeing is our number one priority.
 We understand that air travel in this current coronavirus (COVID-19) world is a new experience for everybody.
 It is our priority to ensure that all our staff and passengers keep healthy and safe.